wang9hu/cheatsheets-and-misc/MachineLearning.md

 ### Sigmoid - Differentiable threshold

-The sigmoid function, also known as the logistic function, is defined mathematically as:
+The sigmoid function, also known as a special case of logistic function, is defined mathematically as:

 $$
 \sigma(z) = \frac{1}{1 + e^{-z}}